 Steele Brook flows into the West Branch Delaware River that is located in the heart of the Village of Delhi.
-The West Branch flows into the Cannonsville Reservoir, one of several, that supplies almost 97 billion gallons of water to the New York City water supply system.
-See sidebar on New York City Watershed System.
+The West Branch flows into the Cannonsville Reservoir. one of several that supplies almost 97 billion gallons of water to the New York City water supply system.
+(See sidebar, "Inside the New York City Watershed System.")

-If a streambank is eroding and trees and clay sediment are falling down the streambank and into the waterway, this can reduce the quality of the water that will eventually become the public's drinking water and it can also cause flooding.
+If a streambank is eroding and trees and clay sediment are falling down the streambank and into the waterway, it can reduce the quality of the water that eventually will become the public's drinking water.
+It also can cause flooding.